Swarajsolanke/LinearRegressionproject/README.md

 4.run the application.

-5. to run the docker image
+5. to run the docker image:

        docker  build -t dimondprediction:latest .